Skip to content

 Best Factoring Companies for Truckers and Freight Brokers in USA

-This list highlights the five best factoring businesses for truckers and freight brokers, which offer fuel advances, along with other trucker-centric perks.
+This list highlights the five best factoring businesses for truckers and freight brokers, which offer fuel advances, along with other trucker-centric perks, demonstrating how factoring is typically tailored to specific industries.

 eCapital

-The highly-rated Accutrac Capital recently merged with eCapital to make a powerful factoring company. eCapital offers both recourse and non-recourse factoring.
+The highly-rated Accutrac Capital, known for its receivable factoring services, recently merged with eCapital to become a more powerful factoring company. eCapital offers both recourse and non-recourse factoring which can help grow your business.
 Neither option has a minimum invoice amount.

 Thunder Funding

-Thunder Funding started with truckers frustrated with delayed payments.
+Thunder Funding started with truckers frustrated with delayed payments, offering them a business loan alternative through invoice factoring.
 They have an insider’s perspective of the trucking industry and offer non-recourse factoring with quick turnaround times.

 Apex Capital

 Apex Capital is one of the most established factoring companies in the trucking industry.
-They offer both recourse and non-recourse factoring.
+They offer both recourse and non-recourse factoring to help many factoring companies grow their business.
 Customers also say they have excellent customer service.
 The invoice financing company is perfect for those who are new to the factoring process and need help understanding it.

 Triumph Business Capital